Cophen campaign: Siege of Arigaeum

 Ptolemy, who had been sent ahead on a foraging expedition, came back to the main contingent of the army under Alexander and reported that there was a very large force assembled and preparing to face the Macedonians.

 When the Macedonians arrived where the assembled force had gathered, Alexander divided his army into three parts with Ptolemy taking up the left (he commanded a third of the hypaspists, the brigades of Philip and Philotas, two squadrons of horse archers, the Agrianians and half the remaining cavalry).
 Leonnatus was ordered to take up the right flank, with Attalus' and Balacrus' brigades.
 Alexander took up the centre opposed to the Guraean centre.
 Alexander sent Ptolemy and Leonnatus to their respective flanks by routes that the Guraeans could not observe, thus hiding these two particular flanks of his army (lined roughly obliquely with his centre line) from the Guraeans.
-Alexander's contingent was comparatively small, and his plan was to lure them out and to fight them while Leonnatus and Ptolemy took their flanks.
+Alexander's contingent was comparatively small, and he planned to lure them out and to fight them while Leonnatus and Ptolemy took their flanks.

-As expected, the Guraeans attacked Alexander's small contingent and after Ptolemy faced rough fighting, he was able to achieve victory on his flank.
+As expected, the Guraeans attacked Alexander's small contingent, and after Ptolemy faced rough fighting, he was able to achieve victory on his flank.
 Leonnatus' victory was comparatively easier, after which time the enemy surrendered.
 It is said that 40,000 Guraeans were captured.

 Third phase—Assacenians

-Following his victory over the Guraeans, Alexander marched down the Garaeus river subduing the tribes of this region to tribute paying status.
+Following his victory over the Garaeans, Alexander marched down the Garaeus river, subduing the tribes of this region to tribute-paying status.
 From there he proceeded into the valley of the Suastos where there was a force of two thousand cavalry, thirty thousand infantry and thirty elephants.
 Alexander raced forward with the van, trying to do all he could to upset their preparations, while Craterus followed up at a more methodical pace with the main force.
 It is specifically mentioned that he had the siege engines with him.
 It must have been a great relief for the Macedonians to proceed into the relatively flat lands of this region of the Indus compared to the mountainous regions they had been in.
 The speed with which the Macedonian van proceeded was such that Alexander was able to prevent facing a full complement of enemy forces.
 In response to Alexander's tactics, it was written that each of the enemy tribes retreated to their respective territories.